Skip Navigation

 Menopause diagnosis and screening

 Your doctor can diagnose menopause based on your medical history and description of your symptoms.
-In some cases, your doctor may order blood tests to check your hormone levels or thyroid function.
+In most cases, your doctor will not need to order blood tests to diagnose perimenopause or menopause, but in some cases, they may be needed.

 Still the best